Fire damages QVC distribution center in North Carolina – KION546

 Fire damages QVC distribution center in North Carolina

 ROCKY MOUNT, N.C.
 (AP) — A fire has ripped through a distribution center in North Carolina for the QVC home-shopping television network, causing extensive damage to the facility.
-The News & Observer reports that nearly 30 fire departments responded to the five-alarm fire at the company’s facility near Rocky Mount early Saturday.
+The News & Observer reports that more than 300 employees were working at the facility near Rocky Mount when the fire was reported shortly after 2 a.m.
 No injuries were immediately reported.
-Edgecombe County Manager Eric Evans said all of the center’s employees appeared to be accounted for.
 The cause of the fire remained under investigation.
 Evans said a “main section” of the 1.2 million-square-foot facility appears to be destroyed.